 “Cookies” are small text files that are placed on a computer or other device and used to identify the user or device and to collect information when you visit a website.
 Cookies may be set by the website you are visiting (also known as “first party cookies) or by third parties who provide advertising or analytics services on the website (also known as “third party cookies).

-You can disable cookies through your web browser’s settings, but disabling this function may diminish your experience on our website as some features may not work as intended.
+You can disable cookies through your web browser’s settings, but disabling this function may diminish your experience on our Website as some features may not work as intended.

-We also use Google Analytics to access standard metrics such as the number of website users interacting with our website, their number of sessions, what they do, when they are viewing our website, how they found our website, and how they interact with our content.
+We also use Google Analytics to access standard metrics such as the number of website users interacting with our Website, their number of sessions, what they do, when they are viewing our Website, how they found our Website, and how they interact with our content.

 For information regarding how Google uses data when you use Google’s partners’ sites, visit: https://policies.google.com/technologies/partner-sites